2100, Residence

 For earned income, proceed with Step 6.
 For unearned income, skip to Step 8.

-Step 6: Subtract converted monthly self-employment allowable costs, if any, from converted monthly self-employment income.
+Step 6: Subtract any converted monthly self-employment allowable costs, from converted monthly self-employment income.

-Subtract these deductions, if applicable, from the household’s monthly gross income, including monthly self-employment income after allowable costs are subtracted:
+Subtract the following applicable deductions from the household’s monthly gross income, including monthly self-employment income after allowable costs are subtracted:

 • Deduct $120 per employed household member for work-related expenses.